 Contact Information Changes.
 Please notify CFG promptly in writing of any change of your address, telephone and fax number(s), and e–mail addresses.
 Failure to do so may result in you not receiving important information about your account, and trading or other restrictions may be placed on your account.

 FINRA BrokerCheck.
-FINRA BrokerCheck, formally known as FINRA’s Public Disclosure Program, allows investors to learn about the professional background, business practices, and conduct of FINRA member firms or their brokers.
+FINRA BrokerCheck allows investors to learn about the professional background, business practices, and conduct of FINRA member firms or their brokers.
 BrokerCheck may be accessed at www.FINRABrokerCheck.com, or at 800-289-9999.
 A FINRA investor brochure is also available upon request.

 Margin Disclosure Statement.
-CFG is furnishing the following information to educate our customers about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
-Before trading stocks in a margin account, you should carefully review the margin agreement consult your registered representative with respect to any questions or concerns you may have.
+CFG is furnishing the following information to provide some basic facts about purchasing securities on margin, and to alert you to the risks involved with trading securities in a margin account.
+Before trading stocks in a margin account, you should carefully review the margin agreement.
+Consult your registered representative or CFG management with respect to any questions or concerns you may have.